tiliado/nuvolaplayer/doc/pages/apps/guide.md

 : Suggested window width or height in pixels.

+`allow_insecure_content` (since Nuvola Player 3.1)

+:   Whether the page served over the secure HTTPS protocol depends on insecure content served over the HTTP protocol.
+    As a rule of thumb, set `allow_insecure_content` to `true` if you see console warnings similar to that of Pocket Casts:
+    `Runner: **CONSOLE WARN [blocked]** The page at https://play.pocketcasts.com/web **was not allowed** to display insecure content from http://media.scpr.org/.` The default value is `false`.

 !!! danger "Extra rules for metadata.json"
     If you want to have your integration script maintained and distributed as a part of the Nuvola Player project, you have to follow rules in [Service Integrations Guidelines](:apps/guidelines.html).